spleshka/drupal-reactjs-docker/README.md

 It's a really quick start for **LOCAL** development of ReactJS + Drupal 8 applications.

 As the result of configuration, you'll get:
-- Working and ready for development ReactJS application running at `http://example.local`
+- Working and ready for development ReactJS application
-- Working and ready for development Drupal 8 application running at `http://api.example.local`
+- Working and ready for development Drupal 8 application
-- UI to access Drupal database running at `http://pma.example.local`
+- UI to access Drupal database
-- Access to all emails rerouted from php (apart from emails sent through SMTP) running at `http://emails.example.local:8002`
+- UI to access all emails rerouted from php (apart from emails sent through SMTP)

 # Advantages of this project